Advertising

 Rafael Shinzo

-Attacks and declared motivations
+Attacks and stated motivations

-According to the 13-page report, published by NTT Security, the group released messages on networks such as X (formerly Twitter) and Telegram , explaining the reason for the DDoS attacks that began in 2023.
+According to the 13-page report published by NTT Security, the group released messages on networks such as X (formerly Twitter) and Telegram , explaining the reason for the DDoS attacks that began in 2023.

 On Telegram, another message said: